yunustechin/yunustechin/README.md

 ### About Me

-Computer Engineering student at Marmara University with a strong focus on full stack development.
-I build reliable backend systems, craft responsive user interfaces, and integrate modern APIs.
-My work includes database design, testing practices, and deployment workflows.
-I’m at an early stage in DevOps, actively learning to master principles that boost development efficiency and scalability, especially in cloud environments and automation.
-Proficient in technical English (B2), with strong documentation and communication skills.
+Computer Engineering student at Marmara University with a strong foundation in full-stack development.
+I design scalable backend systems, build responsive user interfaces, and develop reliable application workflows.
+My work involves clean architecture, structured testing, and smooth deployment processes.
+I'm currently expanding my skills in modern development practices and system operations, aiming to enhance software efficiency, reliability, and maintainability.
+I'm also taking steps into the field of artificial intelligence, combining engineering principles with data-driven problem solving.

 ---